-- I review lots of books for the Boston Globe, most recently, The Boat Rocker, Here I Am, and Behold the Dreamers,.
+I review lots of books for the Boston Globe, most recently, Women Talking, The Source of Self-Regard, and Late-Life Love.
 Sometimes I write about other things for them too, like (not) making up snow days and the reissue of the beloved All-of-a-Kind Family books.

 I also write articles, reports, grant proposals, executive summaries, website text, and the like for non-profits, schools, and companies such as Advocates for Human Potential, American Academy of Arts and Sciences, Arcus Foundation, Design Education Consultancy, Farm & Wilderness, Fiscal Strategies Group, Jobs for the Future, Nellie Mae Education Foundation, and Year Up.